MobileTeleSystems/onetl/mddocs/docs/en/connection/db_connection/clickhouse/write.md

 !!! warning

-    It is always recommended to create table explicitly using :ref:`Clickhouse.execute <clickhouse-execute>` instead of relying on Spark's table DDL generation.
+    It is always recommended to create table explicitly using [Clickhouse.execute][clickhouse-execute] instead of relying on Spark's table DDL generation.

     This is because Spark's DDL generator can create columns with different precision and types than it is expected,